 - Therapeutic Action of different classes of drugs: Antacids, Antihistamines, Neurologically Active Drugs, Antimicrobials, Antifertility Drugs.

-- Chemicals in food: Artificial Sweetening Agents, Food Preservatives.
+- Chemicals in food: Artificial Sweetening Agents, Food Preservatives, common food adulterants.

 - Cleansing Agents: Soaps, Synthetic Detergents.

-The Subtopics you will learn in Chemistry Chapter 16
+The Subtopics you will learn in class 12 chemistry Chapter 16:

 - Drugs and their Classification